JervisAnthony/JervisAnthony/README.md

 💫**Childhood Fantasies:**
  ---
-  - Dreamt of venturing into the cosmos as an astronaut or uncovering ancient mysteries as an archaeologist, fueled by the enchantment of Jurassic Park🦖.
+  - Dreamt of venturing into the cosmos as an astronaut🛸 or uncovering ancient mysteries as an archaeologist, fueled by the enchantment of Jurassic Park🦖.

 👨🏻‍💻**Tech Odyssey:**